Please review the Department of Music's Recital Scheduling Policies before beginning the process of planning your

-Once a final date has been determined, students must fill out and submit the Student Recital Scheduling Approval (SRSA) form and pay their standard recital fee of $80 by check made out to “UC Regents” to the Production and Events Manager.
+Once a final date has been approved, students must fill out and submit the Student Recital Scheduling Approval (SRSA) form and pay their standard recital fee of $80 by check made out to “UC Regents” to the Production and Events Manager.
 Students may also schedule a dress rehearsal by going to ucsb-music.appointlet.com and selecting the Dress Rehearsal option.

 Step 4: Perform your recital hearing